Bituhh/NeuroSky/README.md

 The library is split into 3 sections:
 - Connector
-    - The connector reaches to the ThinkGear Connector (NeuroSky Device) utilising the socket library.
+    - The connector reaches to the ThinkGear Connector (NeuroSky Device) utilising the socket library, and returns the raw output from the 'data' Observable.
     `connector = Connector(debug=False, verbose=False)`
 - Processor
     - The processor transforms the raw_data into fft_data. `processor = Processor()`